 Unfortunately, since there isn’t much research on the subject, there are no clear and absolute avenues of prevention.

-With that said, however, there are steps you can take to minimize the risks.
+With that said, however, there are steps you can take to further minimize the risks.

 1. Don’t rush into ketosis.
 It’s best to transition slowly, especially if you’re new to the diet, by gradually reducing your carb intake rather than dropping carbs completely.